nodejs/TSC/BasePolicies/Governance.md

 members affiliated with the over-represented employer(s).

 ### WG Meetings

+*Note: Working Groups are not required to hold regular meetings.
+Should a WG decide that it does not wish to hold meetings, this section may be removed from the Governance document.*

 The WG meets weekly on a Google Hangout On Air.
 A designated moderator approved by the WG runs the meeting.
 Each meeting should be